ptcalex/thingworx-9.1/README.md

 - `install` folder: the DB scripts part of ThingWorx installation

-# Tailor the service install and remove scripts
+# Tailor the service install script

 Edit `service-install.ps1` and update the Apache Tomcat ports in the TAILORING section.

+# Change the default passwords

+Edit `platform-settings.json` to change the default passwords.

 # Run the provisioning script